edwinjwood/portfolio-builder/wiki/Design.md

 ## Navigation & flows

-- Primary nav locations: top-left wordmark (home), left rail (Dashboard / Templates / Projects), user menu (profile, billing), and page-level CTAs (Create, Publish).
+- Primary nav locations: top-left wordmark (home) and user menu (login/signup when unauthenticated).

--- Core flow examples:
+Core flow examples (high level):

-	- New user: Home → Create Portfolio → Editor → Publish → Public profile
+- New visitor: Home → Sign up → Dashboard
-	- Returning user: Dashboard → Open Project → Edit → Publish
+- Returning user: Home → Login → Dashboard

-These flows correspond to the screens above and are the most frequently used paths in the app.
+Authenticated-only screens (Editor, Dashboard, Profile) are not captured by the anonymous exporter and are omitted from this page.

 ## Widget inventory (quick)